 Have the male students been included in that?

 Both men and women are using the reader at our centre.
 The men have been very interested in this information for their wives or female family members.
-One teacher organised a speaker for prostrate cancer for the men as well.
+One teacher organised a speaker for prostate cancer for the men as well.

 I love using stories and I suspect you do too…